Photo by John Hook

 In 1986, Wayne started the photography program at La Pietra, Hawaii School for Girls, where he taught as an artist-in-residence for a year.
-He received an Ohio Arts Council artist-in-residence at the Dayton Art Institute for two years in 1987.
+He received an Ohio Arts Council artist-in-residence at the Dayton Art Institute for two years from 1987 to 1989.
 During his residency, he taught photography and arranged exhibitions for his students’ work.
 Additionally, he produced and exhibited several bodies of work, including an in-depth study of Hospice of Dayton, which was the second largest Hospice in the United States at that time.
 This project earned him an Ohio Arts Council Photographers Fellowship.

 Upon finishing his residency in Ohio, Wayne returned to Hawaii, marrying in 1990, and relocated to Kona on the Big Island of Hawaii.
 A friend suggested he photograph the dolphins in Kealakekua Bay, which led to his re-immersion of underwater photography.
 During the following years, he received magazine assignments to photograph throughout the Pacific and Caribbean, and further developed his reputation as a black and white underwater photographer.